SNTag/Readwise-to-Obsidian/README.md

 Most Readwise → Obsidian integrations produce one file per book or article.
 This pipeline goes further: each highlight becomes its own standalone note with full YAML frontmatter, making highlights individually linkable, queryable via Dataview, and embeddable into daily notes.

 The pipeline is designed around deliberate curation.
 Not every highlight you make is worth keeping permanently — this system gives you a review layer (an Excel spreadsheet) between Readwise and your vault, so you decide what enters your knowledge bank.

+Take note: At this time, the script mostly decides what you want to keep based on tags.
+Changes YOU make to the excel sheet may only last long enough for a single run!

 ---